q3769/chunk4j/README.md

 ### The Chunk

 A larger blob of data can be chopped up into smaller "chunks" to form a "group".
-When needed, often on a different network node than the one where the data was chopped, the group of chunks can be collectively stitched back together to restore the original data.
+When needed, often on a different network node, the group of chunks can be collectively stitched back together to restore the original data.
+A group has to gather all the originally chopped chunks in order to be stitched and restored back to the original data blob.

 ```
 @Value